konami99/nextjs-dashboard/README.md

 /dashboard
 ![image](https://github.com/konami99/nextjs-dashboard/assets/166879/a14051f3-6eaf-400a-8e58-8c627a3e88da)

-All dashboard pages (customer, invoice, overview) will be rendered inside this template.
-And the template checks session:
+All dashboard pages (customer, invoice, overview) will be rendered inside this Template (which will be rendered inside the Layout).
+The template checks session:

 ```
 export default async function Template({ children }: { children: React.ReactNode }) {